 …making sure they were level and plumb, I was ready to…

-Once both boards were in place, I wanted to achieve a seamless look at the edges where the board meets the wall, so I used wood putty to fill in the gaps.
+Once both boards were in place, I wanted to achieve a seamless look at the edges where the board meets the wall, so I used wood filled to fill in the gaps and holes.

 And my newly created coat hooks were complete!